patlegris/webofpat/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 5.4.5 =
+Version 5.4.5 contains a bug fix that fixes the listing of tables to exclude from database backups when "Backup Full Database" is enabled.

 = 5.4.4 =
 Version 5.4.4 contains a bug fix that addresses problems some users had when upgrading.